OfficeDev/office-js-docs-pr.pt-br/docs/concepts/privacy-and-security.md

 ## <a name="add-in-integrity-in-appsource"></a>Integridade do suplemento no AppSource

-Você pode disponibilizar Office suplementos para o público publicando-os no AppSource.
+Você pode disponibilizar seus Suplementos do Office para o público publicando-os no AppSource.
 O AppSource impõe as medidas a seguir para manter a integridade dos suplementos.

 - Requer que o servidor host de um Suplemento do Office sempre use o protocolo SSL para se comunicar.